 Kansas Law provides for many Defendants the possibility of deferred adjudication, or "Diversion."
-A diversion is an agreement between a prosecutor and a defendant in which the defendant stipulates to the crime for which he/she is charged, and agrees to abide by the terms of the diversion.
+A diversion is an agreement between a prosecutor and a defendant in which the defendant stipulates to the crime for which he or she is charged, and agrees to abide by the terms of the diversion.
 If the diversion is successfully completed, the case will be dismissed and the charge will not appear on the individual's record.
 (There are statutory exceptions for certain offenses.
-Please consult your attorney.)
+Please consult your attorney for more information.)
 If the diversion is not successfully completed, the prosecutor can use the diversion stipulation to obtain a guilty verdict.
 Therefore, a diversion is a double-edged sword.
-If a person is able to comply with the terms of diversion, he/she may avoid jail time and keep criminal charges off of his/her record; however, if a person is not able to abide by the terms of the diversion, the stipulation of facts will be used against the defendant at trial.
+If a person is able to comply with the terms of diversion, he or she may avoid jail time and keep criminal charges off of his or her record; however, if a person does not abide by the terms of the diversion, the stipulation of facts will be used against the defendant at trial.

 DUI (first offense only) - $250.00 fees, $750.00 minimum fine

 Misdemeanor Possession of Controlled Substance - $300.00 fees, $150.00 minimum fine

 Misdemeanor Possession of Drug Paraphernalia - $300.00 fees, $150.00 minimum fine

 Driving While Suspended - $150.00 fees, $150.00 minimum fine